The Basics: Location, Time, & Kids

 New Traditions Elementary School is centrally located in San Francisco, just north of the panhandle of Golden Gate Park.

 If you're taking public transit, we are closest to the 5, 21, 33, and the 43.
 Lyft and Uber rides are always close by, too.

-If you're driving, parking is available at New Traditions from the Hayes Street entrance.
-There is also neighborhood parking should that be full.
+If you're driving, parking is available at New Traditions from the Hayes Street entrance (2060 Hayes Street, San Francisco, CA 94117).
+Should that be full, there is also neighborhood parking.

 What can I expect?

 Attending a new church can be a little unsettling, especially if you don't already know someone.
 If you're not the blind-date type, below you'll find a more detailed description of our Sunday gatherings.
 If you have any additional questions, send us a message.